Chris56974/Pethreon/frontend/README.md

 I remember seeing rel="noreferrer noopener" in the wild, and wondered if rel="noreferrer" was sufficient?
 This [post](https://stackoverflow.com/questions/57628890) shed some light.
 TODO -> look into window.opener().

 Some people recommend using the main tag on [every page](https://stackoverflow.com/questions/44308760).
-This probably doesn't apply to SPAs though eh?
+This probably doesn't apply to SPAs though I'm assuming?
 If I'm only serving one HTML page, there might be SEO issues if it sees "main" multiple times on the "same page".

 I was wondering what color to use for my login button.
 [UX stack exchange](https://ux.stackexchange.com/questions/104224) says it should be my primary color, however this doesn't look good because my animated circles are the same color, and they float behind the login button occasionally.
 I'm wondering if I should use my secondary color or if it's "too pink" or if it should be the same color as my text.